moneroexamples/onion-monero-blockchain-explorer/README.md

 ## Compiling and running with Docker

-The explorer can also be compiled using `docker build` as follows:
+The explorer can also be compiled using `docker build` as described below.
+By default it compiles against latest release (`release-v0.17`) branch of monero:

 ```
 # build using all CPU cores